srid/ema/README.md

 ## Hacking

 Open in VSCode, and run the build task.
+This runs the clock example; change `./.ghcid` to run a different example.

 ## TODO